Centropyxis

 Centropyxis aculeata

-These micrographs show a detail of the dorsal surface of the shell above; the plate scales are cemented together with a granular organic material.
+These micrographs show a detail of the dorsal surface of the shell above.
+It is composed of numerous plate scales from preyed testate amoebae, cemented together by a granular organic material.

 Centropyxis aculeata

-Part of the shell of the above Centropyxis; this area shows only the granular cement, with some xenosomes in the upper area.
+Detail of a Centropyxis shell; this area shows only the granular cement, with a few xenosomes visible in the upper region.

 Centropyxis